Guilherme-Yuji/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
 In this portfolio you will find Classification, Regression, NLP and Clustering projects.
-All datasets were obtained in Kaggle website.
+All datasets were obtained from Kaggle website.

 In each project was done an end-to-end project, including the following sequence of steps:
 - Introduction of the project, giving all the necessary information for the understanding of the project, and a description of the variables used.